Post job

 A detective is responsible for conducting in-depth investigations for criminal activities, potential threats, and other law-violating incidents, coordinating closely with law-enforcement agencies and crime intelligence analysts.
 Detectives often work on the field, gathering data and related evidence to support claims and connect the timeline of events.
 They keep an organized record of their findings for further validation before reporting it to the authority.
 A detective must have excellent investigative and critical-thinking skills, especially on solving puzzles and security solutions.

 These skill sets are where the common ground ends though.
-A law enforcement officer responsibility is more likely to require skills like "emergency situations," "criminal justice," "cpr," and "metal detectors."
-Whereas a detective requires skills like "physical evidence," "insurance fraud," "child abuse," and "burglary."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a law enforcement officer are more likely to require skills like "emergency situations," "criminal justice," "cpr," and "metal detectors."
+On the other hand, a job as a detective requires skills like "physical evidence," "insurance fraud," "child abuse," and "burglary."
+As you can see, what employees do in each career varies considerably.

-The education levels that detectives earn is a bit different than that of law enforcement officers.
+The education levels that detectives earn slightly differ from law enforcement officers.
 In particular, detectives are 1.3% less likely to graduate with a Master's Degree than a law enforcement officer.
 Additionally, they're 1.0% less likely to earn a Doctoral Degree.

 The duties of a deputy vary on their line of work or place of employment.
 In law enforcement, a deputy is primarily in charge of conducting investigations on crimes and arresting criminals, performing regular patrols on streets, responding to calls of distress, and assisting citizens in calamities, disasters, accidents, or any forms of threat.
 There are also instances when a deputy must serve court documents, transport detainees or suspected criminals, and monitor courtrooms.
 Furthermore, a deputy reports to higher-ranking officers such as a sheriff.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that law enforcement officer responsibilities requires skills like "criminal justice," "metal detectors," "computer aided dispatch," and "motor vehicle accidents."
-But a deputy might use skills, such as, "transport inmates," "federal laws," "motor vehicle," and "human resources."
+For example, resumes show us that law enforcement officer responsibilities requires skills like "criminal justice," "metal detectors," "computer aided dispatch," and "motor vehicle accidents."
+But a deputy might use other skills in their typical duties, such as, "transport inmates," "federal laws," "motor vehicle," and "human resources."

 A criminal investigator is a law enforcement professional who endeavors to solve felony crimes.
 Criminal investigators may work alone or as a member of an investigative team whose goal is to uncover the certainty of a case and potentially keep suspects to prevent the ensuing criminal activity.
 Their tasks and responsibilities depend on various job functions and specialties.
 They may specialize in the information and evidence of a crime scene, conduct interviews and searches, or perform surveillance.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from law enforcement officer resumes include skills like "public safety," "emergency situations," "cpr," and "metal detectors," whereas a criminal investigator might be skilled in "resourcefulness," "treasury," "investigative techniques," and "irs. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from law enforcement officer resumes include skills like "public safety," "emergency situations," "cpr," and "metal detectors," whereas a criminal investigator is more likely to list skills in "resourcefulness," "treasury," "investigative techniques," and "irs. "

-Criminal investigators are known to earn similar educational levels when compared to law enforcement officers.
-Additionally, they're 1.9% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.
+Criminal investigators earn the highest salary when working in the government industry, where they receive an average salary of $52,921.
+Comparatively, law enforcement officers have the highest earning potential in the government industry, with an average salary of $42,104.criminal investigators typically earn similar educational levels compared to law enforcement officers.
+Specifically, they're 1.9% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.

 Police cadets require multiple police department-relevant skills in traffic control, police reports, public safety, and special events.
 Those who choose this career will be responsible for participating in training programs that will introduce them to the fundamentals of law enforcement and prepare them for becoming police officers, supporting police operations like traffic control, working on criminal investigation, and performing administrative duties at the station.